How To Get a Hacked Account Back in Snapchat

 The Snapchat Support Team might grant you access to the account again, allowing you to create a new password.
 However, they will only do this if they are satisfied with your answers in the form.
 They need to be certain that the account you’re trying to access is actually yours.

-If Snapchat won’t grant you access to your account, you’ll need to create a new one if you want to keep snapping.
+If Snapchat doesn’t grant you access to your account, you’ll need to create a new one if you want to keep snapping.

 If you found this article useful, you might also like Does Snapchat Automatically Update Location on the Snap Map?